 - Cite a typical example

 i).
-Ask a question: In his book, The Art of Asking, Ask Better Questions, Get Better Answers, Terry J. Fadem said that asking questions can breathe new life into a new endeavor, and the right questions will help you get straight, useful answers from an evasive audience.
+Ask a question: In his book, The Art of Asking, Ask Better Questions, Get Better Answers, Terry J. Fadem says that asking questions can breathe new life into an endeavor and that the right questions will help you get straight, useful answers from an evasive audience.

 Follow the same approach when writing a blog post, particularly in your introduction.
 Use the right questions to engage your audience and motivate them to read further.Julie Neidlinger, you’re actually telling the reader, “yes, this is the post you’re looking for, but I don’t know how to start it.”

 Instead, ask questions that create a discussion in the comments section.